Maikxx/meesterproef-1819/README.md

 We reached out to [Wallscope](https://wallscope.co.uk/) for this issue and they responded within half a day with a lot of helpful new things, like a data sample set, which I have no idea yet how to get around at this point.

 On thursday I started to take on the challenge of **unit testing**, which appeared to be not such a big challenge if done well.
 I think that I will write an article about this.
-The awesome thing that happend here when installing these unit testing service ([mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/)) and started writing little tests for something I though would go right always, didn't pass the tests, due to a typo in the actual code that was being tested!
+The awesome thing that happened here when installing these unit testing service ([mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/)) and started writing little tests for something I though would go right always, didn't pass the tests, due to a typo in the actual code that was being tested!
 Great stuff, there is the real value!

 I also decided to **refactor** the whole server, since it was about to drive me nuts.
 I had files with 400 lines of code in it, with a lot of repetition.
 I split these files up into smaller ones, and removed the repetition where possible.
 I hope it now scales a little bit more, so that I can work on it for two more weeks without losing my mind (this is the largest server project that I have built to date, so yeah).